yapro/apiration-bundle/README.md

     }
 }
 ```
-2. Use SimpleModel in controller action (specify the namespace completely)
+2. Use the SimpleModel in controller action (specify the namespace completely)
 ```php
 <?php